 Deferred benefits, including the lump sum, are increased each year in line with the appropriate cost of living index (currently the Consumer Prices Index (C P I)).
 However, should your deferred benefits be brought into payment before age 55 on the grounds of permanent ill health, pensions increase is only payable before your 55th birthday if you are certified as being incapable of engaging in any regular full-time work.
 If you are not so certified, or your deferred benefits are brought into payment with your former authority's consent before age 55, the benefits will be paid at a flat rate until age 55.
 Then, at age 55, the benefits will be increased by the accumulated effect of inflation since they were brought into payment.

 Spouses’ and civil partners’ pensions are payable for life even if your spouse or civil partner remarries, enters into a new civil partnership or cohabits.
-Spouses’, civil partners’ and children's pensions are increased each year in line with the appropriate cost of living index (currently the Consumer Prices Index (C P I)) regardless of age.
+Spouses’, civil partners’ and children's pensions are increased each year in line with the appropriate cost of living index (currently C P I) regardless of age.

 If your pension benefits are subject to a Pension Sharing Order issued by the Court following a divorce or dissolution of a civil partnership, or are subject to a qualifying agreement in Scotland, your benefits will be reduced in accordance with the Court Order or agreement.
 In consequence, if you have deferred benefits and you remarry or enter into a new civil partnership, any spouse's or civil partner’s pension payable following your death will also be reduced.
 Benefits payable to eligible children will not be reduced because of a pension share.
 See the Pensions and divorce section for further details.